 If current trends continue, the energy used in datacenters will be a substantial fraction of the overall energy used in the country.
-Current data centers are not energy efficient because the network cannot deliver enough bandwidth to each server.
-This results in significant energy inefficiencies.
+Current datacenters are not energy efficient because the network cannot deliver enough bandwidth to each server, which results in significant energy inefficiencies.